 Of course, champagne lasts for a shorter period of time if it is not stored properly.
 The majority of champagne is non-vintage and intended for consumption after purchase as the quality will decline over time, whereas more expensive vintage champagne is intended to last many more years without degradation.
 You should also note that the year printed on the bottle is the year that the grapes were harvested and not the year that it was bottled.

-There are, of course, certain health risks associated with spoiled food and drink, so always remember to practice food safety and enjoy it prior to its eat by date.
+There are, of course, certain health risks associated with spoiled drinks so always remember to practice food safety and enjoy your drinks before their shelf life has expired!

-How to store champagne to extend the shelf life?
+How to store Champagne to extend its shelf life?

 What are our shelf life resources?

-Our does champagne go bad content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Champagne lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Champagne.

-Although the champagne shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary because conditions are so variable and our advice should only be taken as an opinion.
+Although the Champagne shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please drink responsibly!